 There is significant uncertainty related to the insurance coverage and reimbursement of newly approved products.
-In the United States, the principal decisions about reimbursement for new medicines are typically made by CMS, an agency within the U.S. Department of Health and Human Services, or HHS, as CMS decides whether and to what extent a new medicine will be covered and reimbursed under Medicare.
+In the United States, the principal decisions about reimbursement for new medicines are typically made by CMS, an agency within the HHS as CMS decides whether and to what extent a new medicine will be covered and reimbursed under Medicare.
 Private payors tend to follow CMS to a substantial degree.
 It is difficult to predict what CMS will decide with respect to reimbursement for fundamentally novel products such as ours, as there is no body of established practices and precedents for these new products.
 Patients who are provided medical treatment for their conditions generally rely on third-party payors to reimburse all or part of the costs associated with their treatment.
 Adequate coverage and reimbursement from governmental healthcare programs and commercial payors are critical to new product acceptance.
 Government authorities and other third-party payors, such as private health insurers and health maintenance organizations, decide which drugs and treatments they will cover and the amount of reimbursement.

 A primary trend in the U.S. healthcare industry and elsewhere is cost containment.
 Government authorities and other third-party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular medications.
 Outside the United States, international operations are generally subject to extensive governmental price controls and other market regulations, and we believe the increasing emphasis on cost-containment initiatives in Europe and certain other major markets where we plan to commercialize may put pressure on the pricing and usage of our product candidates.
 In many countries, the prices of medical products are subject to varying price control mechanisms as part of national health systems, and pricing negotiations with governmental authorities can take considerable time after the receipt of marketing approval for a product.
 To obtain reimbursement or pricing approval in some countries, we may be required to conduct a clinical trial that compares the cost effectiveness of our product candidates to other available therapies.
-In general, the prices of medicines under such systems are substantially lower than in the United States.
-Other countries allow companies to fix their own prices for medicines, but monitor and control company profits.
+In general, the prices of medicines, but monitor and control company profits.
 Additional foreign price controls or other changes in pricing regulation could restrict the amount that we are able to charge for our product candidates.
 Accordingly, in markets outside the United States, the reimbursement for our products may be reduced compared with the United States and may be insufficient to generate commercially reasonable revenues and profits.